 For the foregoing to be true, it could have made John Kennelly no older than 15 or 16 when he enlisted in the Army if the Knocknaboola couple were to be his parents.
 Furthermore, even if John had been that young on enlistment, he would have to be able to pass himself off as a nineteen year old in front of the Recruiting Sergeant and any officers he subsequently encountered if he wanted to serve abroad.
-Whilst that could be true, it is unlikely because the Diocese has full baptismal records for the children of John and Bridget Kennelly, none of whom were named John(6), which supports the other evidence that this Knocknaboola couple were not John Kennelly’s parents.
+Whilst that could be true, it is unlikely because the Diocese has full baptismal records for the children of John and Bridget Kennelly, none of whom was named John(6), which supports the other evidence that this Knocknaboola couple were not John Kennelly’s parents.

-In view of all the above, there has always been a mystery surrounding John Kennelly’s date and place of birth, and also whom his parents really were.
+In view of all the above, there has always been a mystery surrounding John Kennelly’s date and place of birth, and also who his parents really were.
 So much so that the Irish civil authorities are not prepared to grant an Irish Passport to John Kennelly’s Grandchildren on the grounds that there is insufficient evidence to prove his place and date of birth.
 Nevertheless, the mystery surrounding John Kennelly’s date and place of birth, or who his parents were, does not detract from the fact that he served his country well - Ireland was part of the United Kingdom until 1922 - and that he did so courageously.

 I have gone on about John Kennelly’s parents and his date and place of birth at some length, because I know that some people, including distant relations, have put up family trees on genealogical sites which make inaccurate claims about his background and life.
 Furthermore, I am the only living descendant of my Grandfather, John Kennelly, who had anything to do with him for many years, up to and including his death, and also I have the originals of all the documents and other artefacts cited or included in this memorandum, as these were passed down to me and remain in my sole possession.
 No other living person has had access to these.